supernovus/PSpec/README.txt

 After making one, I turned my attention to the example on the Cucumber website, and added a simple story handler to the library.

+The story handler currently handles simple stories, as well as backgrounds.
+It does not handle scenario outlines yet (coming soon.)

 In addition to the basic testing stuff, the PSpec library also includes some utility functionality such as a 'times' operator and .times Int method.